Rainy Wednesday forecast — tackle it with these activities - News Break

 Rainy Wednesday forecast — tackle it with these activities

-(OSBORNE, KS) Rain is set to put a damper on outdoor activities in Osborne Wednesday, but it doesn’t have to stop you from getting things done.
+(PHILIPSBURG, MT) Rain is set to put a damper on outdoor activities in Philipsburg Wednesday, but it doesn’t have to stop you from getting things done.
 In fact, a grey, drippy day can be the perfect time for some activities — check out these ideas as well as your four-day forecast.

 Make a sun bucket-list: Whether it’s researching nearby hikes, scouring forums for information about great swimming holes, or making a list of places to try a hobby like stand-up paddle-boarding, setting aside a rainy day for planning can help you make the most of the next sunbreak.